QuentinRa/blog.quentinra.dev/proj/agile-scrum/sprint/planning.md

 ## Product Backlog

-This is a list of what the client wants.
 Some are representing it as a list, but a table is the best way.

 <table class="table table-striped table-bordered border-dark">
 <thead>